volver al blog

 Scale that over a year of consistent Reddit content and the gap becomes enormous.

-what this means for service businesses
+what does this mean for service businesses?

 Most web development agencies deliver a website and walk away.
 The client gets a polished deliverable and zero strategy for getting anyone to see it.
 Six months later the site has 30 visitors a month and the client thinks the website doesn't work.